Emeritus Professor Beverley Hooper

 Before coming to Sheffield in 2000, I was Foundation Professor of Asian Studies at the University of Western Australia.
 I also served on the Australian Government’s Australia-China Council and in 1995-96 as President of the Asian Studies Association of Australia.

 My current research focuses on Westerners in China during the Mao era.
-My book Foreigners under Mao: Western Lives in China, 1949-1976 will be published in August 2016 by Hong Kong University Press.
-It examines the lives of ‘foreign comrades’, twenty-two former Korean War POWs who chose China ahead of repatriation, diplomats, foreign correspondents, ‘foreign experts’ and students.
+My book Foreigners under Mao: Western Lives in China 1949-1976 examines the lives of six groups of Westerners: ‘foreign comrades’, twenty-two former Korean War POWs who chose China ahead of repatriation, diplomats, foreign correspondents, ‘foreign experts’ and language students.
 The book reveals that Mao’s China was not as closed to Western residents as has conventionally been portrayed, particularly but not only in the United States, and shows how their everyday lives were affected by the tumultuous politics of the Mao years as well as by the communist government’s specific policies towards them.

 Books, edited books and monographs